Crime in Vatican City: Theft of secret documents

 The Vatican leaks scandal is a scandal involving leaked Vatican documents, allegedly exposing corruption.

 The scandal first came to light in January 2012, when Italian journalist Gianluigi Nuzzi published letters from Carlo Maria Viganò, formerly the second-ranked Vatican administrator to the pope, in which he begged not to be transferred for having exposed alleged corruption that cost the Holy See millions in higher contract prices.
 Viganò was later named Apostolic Nuncio to the United States.
 Paolo Gabriele, the papal butler, was indicted by Vatican magistrates on 13 August 2012 for aggravated theft.

 On 6 October, Gabriele was found to be guilty and was sentenced to a reduced sentence of 18 months.
 Gabriele was also ordered to pay legal expenses.

 However, in a departure from the usual arrangement that sends convicted prisoners to serve time in an Italian prison, Gabriele served his sentence in a detention cell inside the Vatican police barracks.
 He was pardoned by Pope Benedict XVI on 22 December 2012.

 Sex abuse trial

-On 14 October 2020, the first-ever criminal sex abuse trial held within the Vatican City began, and involves a priest accused of sexually abusing a former St. Pius X youth seminary student between 2007 and 2012 and another for aiding and abetting the abuse.
-The accused abuser, Rev. Gabriele Martinelli, 28, was a seminarian and has since become a priest.
-The other defendant is the seminary's 72-year-old former rector Rev. Enrico Radice, who is charged with aiding and abetting the alleged abuse.
+On 14 October 2020, the first-ever criminal sex abuse trial held within the Vatican City began, and involved a priest accused of sexually abusing a former St. Pius X youth seminary student between 2007 and 2012 and another for aiding and abetting the abuse.
+On 23 January 2024, one of the priests was sentenced to two-and-a-half-years in prison and issued fines—including covering the victim’s legal fees—on the charge of corruption of a minor.